carloslodelar/cardano-course/building-and-running-the-node/register-stake-address-and-delegate.md

   delegation-certificate   Create a stake address delegation certificate
 ```

-To produce the delegation certificate we need to know the stake pool id of the pool that we will delegate to.
-In this case I'll delegate to the pool that processed my registration certificate.&#x20;
+To produce the delegation certificate, you need to know the ID of the pool that you will delegate to.
+The example below delegates to the pool that processed the registration certificate:&#x20;

 ```
 cardano-cli stake-address delegation-certificate \